rupshanapuna25-spec/bookish-parakeet/README.md

 My name is Rupshana Pun.
 I was a management student.
-Nowadays it is a time of IT.So, I came IT field to learn how the computer is used in future.
+Nowadays it is a time of IT.
+So, I came IT field to learn how the computer is used in future.

 About Me